WriteRead024/GHCP-PythonTesting/README.md

 This repository was started Feb.
-2024 as an exercise to better learn and comprehend the Python programming language as well as an opportunity to learn the Python capabilities of
+2024 as an exercise to better learn and comprehend the Python programming language as well as an opportunity to further explore the Python capabilities of
 Microsoft's GitHub CoPilot cloud service.